 Unless otherwise specified, the grant covers a three-year project period.
-In approving a multiyear project period, CNCS generally makes an initial award for the first year of operation.
+In approving a multi-year project period, CNCS generally makes an initial award for the first year of operation.
 Additional funding is contingent upon satisfactory performance, a grantee's demonstrated capacity to manage a grant and comply with grant requirements, and the availability of Congressional appropriations.
-CNCS reserves the right to adjust the amount of a grant award, or elect not to continue funding, on these bases.
+CNCS reserves the right to adjust the amount of a grant award, or elect not to continue funding for subsequent years.
 The project period and the budget period are noted on the award document.